City Of Los Angeles Tenant Anti-Harassment Ordinance

 • Failing to perform necessary repairs and maintenance, or failing to follow applicable industry standards to minimize exposure to noise, dust, lead paint, asbestos, or other building materials with potentially harmful health impacts.

-• Threatening a tenant with physical harm.
+• Threatening a tenant, or their guest, with physical harm.

 • Attempting to coerce a tenant to vacate with offer(s) of payments.